CodeWithFlexicon/Blog-Management/README.md

 - GET */users/:id/comments*: Retrieves all comments made by a specific user.
 - GET */posts/:id/comments*: Lists all comments from the specified post.
 - POST */posts*: Allows a user to create a new post.
+- POST */posts/:id/comments*: Allows a user to comment on the specified post.
 - PATCH */posts/:id*: Allows the original poster to edit their post.
 - PATCH */posts/:postId/comments/:commentId*: Allows the original commenter to edit their comment on a specific post.
 - DELETE */posts/:id*: Allows the original poster to delete their post.